 0

-Raspberries contain an impressive amount of vitamin C, the antioxidant that supports not only immunity and health, but also the skin, stimulating collagen production.
-The antioxidants in raspberries help reduce inflammation, a process responsible for many diseases and premature aging.
+Raspberries contain an impressive amount of vitamin C, the antioxidant that supports immunity, health, but also the skin, stimulating collagen production.
+The antioxidants in raspberries also help reduce inflammation, a process responsible for many diseases and premature aging.

-Raspberries also contain other nutrients, such as manganese, B complex vitamins, and folic acid, which help the body metabolize carbohydrates, proteins and fats, vitamin K, vitamin E, magnesium, copper, and potassium (the latter is essential in controlling heart rate and blood pressure arterial).
+Raspberries also contain other nutrients such as manganese, B complex vitamins and folic acid, which help the body metabolize carbohydrates, proteins and fats, vitamin K, vitamin E, magnesium, copper and potassium (the latter is essential in controlling heart rate and blood pressure).

 Low in calories, raspberries help reduce toxins and fluid retention.
-The fiber intake from raspberries supports the development of beneficial bacterial flora in the intestines; a portion of raspberries provides up to a third of the required daily intake.
+The fiber intake from raspberries supports the development of beneficial bacterial flora in the intestines, a portion of raspberries providing up to a third of the required daily intake.

 Did you know that…

-Try to eat fresh raspberries in order to enjoy the maximum flavor.
+Try to eat fresh raspberries to enjoy the maximum flavor.

 You can keep raspberries in the fridge for 5 days after you buy them.